MarcSerraPeralta/smartphone-dotfiles/README.md

 - Tapo
 - LocalSend: does not require anything
 - Element Classic
+- CSV file viewer: does not require anything

 ## 6. Install Cl@ve and DigID (identity apps for Spain and Netherlands)